Marine Week Chicago 2025: Jamaria Peters Make-A-Wish ceremony with U.S. Marines

-U.S. Marine Corps Sgt.
-Rasheed Awyan, a drill instructor with Echo Company, 2nd Recruit Training Battalion, assigned to Marine Corps Recruit Depot San Diego, gives Make-A-Wish recipient Jamaria Peters a Marines 250 sticker during a ceremony for Peters at the Willis Tower during Marine Week Chicago, July 11, 2025.
-The event featured a performance from the Marine Corps Silent Drill Platoon, music from the Quantico Marine Band, and the appearance of drill instructors from the recruit depot.
+U.S. Marines assigned to Special Purpose Marine Air-Ground Task Force 250, in partnership with the Make-A-Wish Foundation, host Jamaria Peters for a ceremony and celebration to fulfill his wish to spend a day with the Marines.
+The event featured a performance from the Marine Corps Silent Drill Platoon, music from the Quantico Marine Band, and the appearance of drill instructors from Marine Corps Recruit Depot San Diego.
 This year, the Marine Corps will celebrate two and a half centuries of serving the nation with honor, courage, and commitment.
-(U.S. Marine Corps photo by Lance Cpl.
-Elijua Guel)
+(U.S. Marine Corps video by Sgt.
+James Stanfield)

 |Date Taken: